Local

 In The Grace Note

 Seven comic pieces ranging in length from one minute to 20 minutes.
 A Young Man comes out to his Father—12 different ways.
 A beleaguered daughter brushes up her euthanasia skills, just in case.
 A mismatched dance team prepares for a nationally televised talent competition.
 Two high school girls discover the perfect diet—vampirism!
-And a nefarious alien plans to take over the world through Starbucks and Facebook threatens the planet!
-These, and several other short plays, shine a spotlight on the darker side of comedy.
+And against all odds, a man and a woman find their perfect mate in the jungle of contemporary dating.

 In The Grace Note